Bruce Pavitt

-Bruce S. Pavitt (born March 7, 1959) is the co-founder of independent record label Sub Pop.
+Bruce S. Pavitt (born March 7, 1959) is the co-founder of independent record label Sub Pop and is considered "one of the founding fathers of the Seattle grunge scene."
 He attended Evergreen State College where he hosted a show on Evergreen's KAOS radio station before founding Sub Pop.

 Career

 After briefly attending Blackburn College in Carlinville, Illinois Pavitt transferred to The Evergreen State College in Olympia, Washington where, in 1980, he started a fanzine called Subterranean Pop about American independent rock bands.
 Pavitt wrote: